What do College Advisers do as part of AdviseMI?

 Why are applicants required to be a graduate of a partner institution?

-Our program does have some constraints regarding our hiring process.
-We do require that our applicants are recent graduates from one of our partner institutions.
-AdviseMI is fortunate to have multiple funding partners that directly contribute to the success and impact of our program.
-Our higher education institution partners are some of our biggest supporters and champions.
-Each of our higher education partners agrees to sponsor a certain number of alumni slots for AdviseMI.
-They contribute a cost-share that allows us to hire recent graduates from their institution.
+AdviseMI is fortunate to have multiple funding partners that directly contribute to the success and impact of our program, and our higher education institution partners are some of our biggest supporters and champions.
+Each of our higher education partners agrees to sponsor a certain number of alumni slots for AdviseMI, and they contribute a cost-share that allows us to hire recent graduates from their institution.
+By being a recent graduate of one of our partner campuses, we ensure advisers are near-peers who have recently gone through the process of applying to and attending a Michigan higher education institution — this is invaluable experience to share with the high school students advisers serve.

 What is summer training?

 In August we host summer training for our entire cohort of advisers.
-Training begins with a 2-day orientation which is followed by 4 days of virtual training (to be completed at home or wherever the adviser chooses).
-The remaining 3 weeks of training are residential and held in East Lansing.
-AdviseMI provides meals and housing for these three weeks.
-Training topics include FAFSA completion, cultural humility, institutional match and fit, Michigan’s climate of higher education, working with special populations, and many other areas.
+This year’s 4-week training may be virtual, in-person, or a combination of both, depending on the status of the pandemic and local health guidelines.
+Training topics include FAFSA completion, cultural humility, institutional match and fit, Michigan’s climate of higher education, working with special populations, and many other topics.
 Expert speakers are brought in from across the state to offer essential information.
-We also coordinate campus visits to each of our partner institutions each week during training.
+We also train advisers on what it means to be an adviser, how to have conversations with students and parents, and how to navigate a school culture.
+This time is also used to facilitate relationships between advisers and our higher ed partner campuses.